zhangzhongnan928/Chloe-s-Crafty-Pom-Poms/README.md

 ## Governance Token
 An ERC-20 token earned by each successful DvPs:

+Points will be issued to both buyer and seller if a successful sales (whenever our DvP contract take a 2% fee) is done via our DvP contract.
+Points amount can be based on how much fee collected for that TX, then half to buyer, half to seller.

 Chloe’s Crafty Pom Poms Ownership NFT v $

 Chloe’s Crafty Pom Poms Ownership NFT v Shipping Receipt NFT